beancount/fava/fava/docs/features.md

 bottom of the file by default, or if the string `FAVA-INSERT-MARKER` is found in the file, to the line above it.

+The editor supports auto-completion for account names and tags.
+Trailing whitespace is highlighted in red.

 ## Queries

 On the Query report you can execute queries like with the `bean-query`